huhanwj/RT-WIFI-CSI/README.md

 All of our testing is done on x86 platforms, we don't know whether this is compatible with ARM chips.
 ## Installation
+First, remember to download or clone the whole repository.
 ### System Requirements
-Same as Atheros CSI Tool, i.e. Ubuntu 14.04 with kernel version lower than or equal to 4.1.10.
+Any Ubuntu system with kernel version being less or equal to 5.4.
 ### Installation of required packages
 Some packages are needed (may still have missing packages when compiling, add the missing packages yourself depending on what error you encounter)